 The Oldest Covered Bridge In North Carolina Has Been Around Since 1895

+Are you excited to make the visit to see the Bunker Hill Covered Bridge?
 The other remaining covered bridge in the Tar Heel State isn’t the oldest, but at 140 feet in length, it’s the longest.
 Keep reading to learn more about why you should also visit Pisgah Covered Bridge in North Carolina!

 What are some other charming places to visit in North Carolina?

 If visiting charming places (like covered bridges) is your jam, you'll be delighted by these 10 fairy tale spots in the state.
 From lush forests and wondrous waterfalls to the whimsically themed Land of Oz Theme Park, you'll be positively enchanted by these amazing and beautiful places in North Carolina!

 Are there any fun bridges I can walk across in North Carolina?

 Yes!
 There are some really unique and cool bridges in the Tar Heel State that you can check out -- and walk across!
 This list has some of the state's most iconic and interesting bridges; one of our all-time favorites is the Mile High Swinging Bridge.
 The bridge has been in place since 1952.
 It was rebuilt in 1999 to provide extra safety and a general 'facelift' for the original bridge.
 The 228-foot-long bridge is certainly a feat for those who cross.
 But you'll be pleasantly rewarded on your journey across and at the end.
 While on the bridge, you're treated to 360-degree views of the beautiful Blue Ridge Mountains.
 Some sources say, on a clear day, you can even see the Charlotte skyline in the distance.
 It is America's highest suspension footbridge, and walking across the Mile High Swinging Bridge is a North Carolina right of passage!

 What's the longest covered bridge in North Carolina?